PrestaShop/prestashop-specs/back-office/international/taxes/international-tax-tax-rules-list-add-edit.md

 ```
 AS A     BO User
-I WANT   switch off one Tax Rule
+I WANT   refresh the Tax Rules Tab
-SO THAT
+SO THAT  I get last Tax Rules state
 ```

+* Just a basic JS location.reload()

 ```
 AS A     BO User
-I WANT   switch on one Tax Rule
+I WANT   show SQL Query use to filter current tab state
-SO THAT
+SO THAT  ?????
 ```

 ```
 AS A     BO User
-I WANT   switch off several Tax Rule
+I WANT   export SQL Query (use to filter) to SQL Manager
-SO THAT
+SO THAT  ?????
 ```

 ```